Dirt Bike Overheating: 7 Causes (Explained For Beginners)

 A bike has a coolant capacity of 3–4 liters maximum.
 There are various coolants available on the market that are premixed or antifreeze.

-Some of them will need to be diluted using distilled water at a 50:50 ratio.
+Some need 50:50 distilled water dilution.
 If this ratio goes wrong, there will be no meaning to using coolant on your bike.

 3. Bad Radiator Cap